pd

 Bases:

-ArgReprSimple partial of a pandas dataframe and series
+ArgReprSimple partial of a pandas dataframe or series

 groupbymethod.- Parameters: